On this page

 - use of credit cards and reliance on advances from customers

-- use of networks (the product or service works well through direct sales and contacts)
+- use of networks – the product or service works well through direct sales and contacts

 - leasing, rather than buying equipment

-- multiskilling (the CEO is also the cleaner; teams and defined roles come later).
+- multi-skilling – the CEO is also the cleaner, teams and defined roles come later.

-- suits the very small business that cannot attract venture capital due to its size (but the business may attract capital from larger investors once it has grown and positioned itself
+- suits the very small business that can't attract venture capital due to its size – but the business may attract capital from larger investors once it has grown and positioned itself

 A web search using the phrase 'bootstrapping business' will bring up many websites with tips and strategies for the entrepreneurial business person who has a great idea, but no finance.

-Invoice finance enables a business to improve cash flow by getting customer invoices paid immediately, instead of waiting 30, 60 or 90 days for payment.
+Invoice finance enables a business to improve cash flow by getting customer invoices paid immediately – instead of waiting 30, 60 or 90 days for payment.

 Invoice finance is the sale of an asset – your customer invoice and your entitlement to this payment.

 Selling a share of your business

-Shares represent part-ownership in a business and, if the business trades profitably, the shareholder will get payments in cash, called dividends.
+Shares represent part-ownership in a business and – if the business trades profitably – the shareholder will get payments in cash, called dividends.